The Beginner’s Guide on How to Become a Teacher

 Join a Professional Organization and Network

-Networking is important for finding a job in any field and that includes teaching.
-You can network through social media and through friends and family, but do not ignore the power of professional organizations.
-As a student or recent graduate you can join the student or associate programs of teacher unions like the National Education Association and the American Federation of Teachers.
-Joining as a student will get you access to job search resources and other benefits.
-There are also non-union groups that you can join for networking opportunities like the Association of American Educators and Pi Lambda Theta.
+Networking is important for finding a job in any field, including teaching.
+You can network through social media, friends, and family, but do not ignore the power of professional organizations.
+As a student or recent graduate, you can join the student or associate programs of teacher unions like the National Education Association (NEA) and the American Federation of Teachers (AFT).
+Joining as a student will give you access to job search resources and other benefits.
+There are also non-union groups that you can join for networking opportunities like the Association of American Educators (AAE) and Pi Lambda Theta.

 Be Prepared

-Networking, searching for, and contacting districts are just the preliminary steps towards getting a teaching position.
-Once you have found open positions and scheduled an interview, the real work begins.
-Be ready for your interview by preparing ahead of time.
-Practice interviewing with a friend or fellow job seeker.
-You can interview each other and ask the questions you think you might be expected to answer.
+Networking, searching for positions, and contacting districts are just the preliminary steps toward getting a teaching position.
+Once you have found open positions and scheduled an interview, you must prepare for your interview.
+Practice interviewing with a friend or fellow job seeker and spend time researching the school and the district.
 Read more about others’ experiences on our Career Interviews page.

-Also be ready to share all the experiences you have in the classroom.
+Be ready to share all the experiences you have in the classroom.
 This could include student teaching, volunteer work, or working as a substitute teacher.
 Have your materials ready to present in a professional portfolio.
-Include lesson plans that you have created, letters of recommendation from your mentor teacher and university instructors, and, if possible, video of you teaching a lesson.
-Many districts are now asking prospective teachers to teach a real lesson to students or to a panel of peers while administrators observe.
-Come prepared for this by preparing a lesson plan that you feel comfortable with.
+Include lesson plans that you have created, letters of recommendation from your mentor teachers and university instructors, and, if possible, a video of you teaching a lesson.
+Many districts are now asking prospective teachers to teach a real lesson to students or a panel of peers while administrators observe.

 Finally, be patient.
-This is a tough job market for everyone, including teachers.
 If you do not find a position for your first year after graduation, use that time wisely.
-Consider working as a substitute teacher so that the teachers and administrators can get to know you.
-When a position opens up, you may be first in line for it.
+Consider working as a substitute teacher to get to know the teachers and administrators at a school.

 Once you become certified as a teacher and find a position in a school, you may think your work is done, but it is not.
 As a teacher, you must continue to improve your skills and expand your knowledge.
 This can be accomplished through professional development opportunities, usually provided by your district, and by taking graduate-level courses.
 Each state sets different requirements for how much education you must complete after certification and how often.
 Consult your state’s department of education or your university for more information.